 Cons: Not as thoughtfully designed as other high end machines

 The Cuisinart 14-Cup Programmable is a dependable machine that makes a great tasting cup of coffee.
-It is perfect for those that are picky about taste but don't want to spend $200 on the OXO On Barista Brain.
+It is perfect for those that are picky about taste but don't want to spend as much on the OXO On Barista Brain.

 The Cuisinart fell into the large group of average performers in our user friendliness testing.
 It earned a 6 out of 10, putting it right in the middle of a metric where scores ranged from 4 to 9.
 Our testers liked that the Cuisinart has a large LCD display and clearly labeled buttons.
 They also like that they could tell the machine when they were brewing less than 5 cups so it could adjust settings accordingly.
 While the interface is nice, it isn't quite as streamlined as that of some other models.
 It also lost some point for its carafe, which has a plastic spout that tends to make a mess if you're not careful.

-The Cuisinart was again average in our convenience testing, picking up a 6 out of 10 where scores ranged from 3 to 9.
-If you include prep and cleanup its 6 cup brew time is 12 minutes, which was on the longer side of the models we tested.
+Continuing its trend of being in the middle of the pack, the Cuisinart earned a 6 out of 10.
+If you include prep and clean up its 6 cup brew time is 12 minutes, which was on the longer side of the models we tested.
 However, it can be programmed to start brewing right when you wake up.
 This feature largely offsets the long brew time.

 Ease of Cleaning

 The Cuisinart was close to the bottom of our ease of cleaning score sheet, earning a 5 out of 10.
-This was just above the low score of 4 and well short of the high score of 9.
-The Cuisinart was mostly docked points for its reusable mesh filter.
+The Cuisinart lost points for its reusable mesh filter.
 While we love that a reusable filter reduces waste, it undeniably adds more effort to the cleaning process.
 The carafe was easy to clean, and both it and the reusable filter are dishwasher safe for periodic deep cleaning.
-The descaling process was fairly easy but took a full hour to complete, which was on the longer side.
+The descaling process took a full hour to complete, but was fairly easy to do.

-At a list price of $100 the Cuisinart 14-Cup Programmable certainly isn't a cheap machine.
-However, if you consider that getting a better tasting cup requires spending twice as much on the OXO On Barista Brain, the Cuisinart becomes a great value for those seeking a good tasting cup.
+The Cuisinart 14-Cup Programmable certainly isn't a cheap machine.
+However, if you consider that getting a better-tasting cup requires spending twice as much on the OXO On Barista Brain, the Cuisinart becomes a great value for those seeking a good tasting cup.

 The Cuisinart 14-Cup Programmable is a good machine that makes a great tasting cup.
 While you can get a better tasting cup from the OXO On Barista Brain, it costs twice as much.